christopheblomsen/config/README.md

 #the config files need to be put in ~/.config/picom/

 #### End of what needs to be installed pre i3 config

+### Now time for some zoomer shell

+sudo pacman -S zsh

+chsh -l
+#use /bin/zsh

+chsh -c /bin/zsh

+sudo reboot -n

+#To see if correct
+echo $SHELL